 Gilsonite is very similar to coal, and since it is usually being extracted from natural mines, it is also called natural or mineral bitumen.
-If you want to get acquainted with this natural and valuable material in more detail, stay tuned and read this article.
+If you want to get acquainted with gilsonite features in more detail, stay tuned and read this article from Nikan West website the gilsonite producer in Iran.

 There are more than a hundred different types of coal in the world; however, Gilsonite is only similar in appearance and differs greatly in chemical properties and features.
 Simply put, coal is being formed by decomposing thousands of years of plant residues; meanwhile, Gilsonite is made up of thousands of years of animal remains.